jellyfin/jellyfin-apiclient-python/docs/source/manual/new_openapi_client_docs.rst

 Using the Generated Client Directly (No Convenience Layer)
 ----------------------------------------------------------

-If you prefer explicit control, you can use the generated client directly.
+If you prefer explicit control, you can use the OpenAPI generated client directly.

 The Jellyfin server expects *two* authentication-related headers that you must provide: